 Industry Risk

-The Industry Risk table covers the structure, growth, sensitivity and total risk of the industries within the selected sub-sector.
+The Industry Risk table covers the structural, growth, sensitivity and overall risk of the selected industry.
 Risk scores, which determine the level of risk, incorporate key metrics that tariffs may impact, including Consumer Sentiment, Revenue Volatility, Basis of Competition, and International Trade.

 Trade Exposure